thoqbk/openai-pdf/README.md

 - Log in and generate an API key
 - Replace `OPENAI_API_KEY` in Main.java with your key
 - Update `SAMPLE_PDF_FILE` if needed
-- Execute the code and view the results from output
+- Execute the code and view the results from the output